Basic Concept of HashMap

 Only immutable types can be used as keys

-in a hash table.
-This is very important.
+in a hash table, and this is crucial.

-An immutable type means that once an object is created, its value cannot be changed.
-For example, in Java, types like String
+Immutable types mean that once an object is created, its value cannot be changed.
+For instance, in Java, types like String

 and Integer

 are immutable.
-Once these objects are created, you can only read their values but cannot modify them.
+Once these objects are created, you can only read their values, not modify them.

 and LinkedList